 “There we go,” I say when his head pops out.
-He has white blond hair and my blue eyes, although his eyes are closer to sky-blue where mine are grayish blue.
+He has white blond hair and blue eyes, although his eyes are closer to sky-blue whereas mine are grayish blue.

 “Is Aunt Viv getting me?” he asks when I bring him out to the kitchenette.